 - There are a broad range of career opportunities with municipal and regional police services, Ontario Provincial Police (OPP), Military Police, RCMP and related law enforcement agencies.

-- Loyalist prepares you for police aptitude testing, physical fitness testing and other components of the recruiting process.
+- Loyalist College prepares you for police aptitude testing, physical fitness testing and other components of the recruiting process.